jhderojasUVa/UVa_Components/menu/README.md

 A solution for the SPA applications for the University of Valladolid.

+And the second version (v2) because everything changes for one day to another.

 ## UX - Element behavior

 The element have different behavior depending the size of the screen.
 So the size matters on how to use this element.